Drug and Alcohol Addiction Therapy in New Jersey

 Resources After Treatment for Addiction

 Life after drug addiction therapy can demand additional resources for some addicts, as they work to create new ways of coping with stress and other triggers.
 In many cases, it’s a good idea to join a support group like Alcoholics Anonymous (AA) after drug addiction therapy.
 Aftercare programs for substance abuse treatment are available at some rehab facilities.

 Self-help groups like Alcoholics Anonymous (AA) provide peer support and help people achieve long-term abstinence.
-The 12 step program has helped many addicts; these steps can help treat other addictions as well.
+The 12-step program has helped many people into alcohol abuse; these steps can help treat other addictions as well.
 Donating money, time, or items to charity is another way of reinforcing healthy behavior.
 It shows these individuals they can control their destiny by not falling back on bad habits when times get tough.

-Prevention education teaches prevention techniques early on so that they can be employed throughout life.
-Healthy coping skills should also be taught so that a person is not likely to turn to harmful behaviors.
+Prevention education teaches techniques to help steer clear of drug abuse early on so that they can be employed throughout life.
+Healthy coping skills should also be taught so that a person is not likely to engage in harmful behavior.

 For example, if someone has experienced trauma in his or her life, clinical assessments can determine which drugs might be used to self-medicate emotions like overwhelming anxiety or depression.

 These clinical assessments help clinicians make educated guesses about why people choose to abuse drugs, how they learn how to use certain amounts of them safely (or not), and what causes cravings and other triggers.

 The path toward recovery will come with many obstacles.
 Feelings of self-doubt and stigmas can prevent you from achieving your sobriety goals.
 Resources such as psychotherapy can prepare you with the coping skills to deal with the stresses of life.
 Achieve Wellness and Recovery aims to provide specialized tools for addiction treatment.
 If you or a loved one are struggling with substance abuse, contact our facility today.